StorkST/RussianWordsClusters/README.md

 #### Classes
 Classes in `cluster.py` can be called to cluster words.
 As for usage examples, you can refer to the code in the Main part of `cluster.py`, or to the code contained in the `tests` folder.

-Project has a pip package: https://pypi.org/project/russian-words-clusters/
+Project has a pip package: https://pypi.org/project/russian-words-clusters/</br>
+Once the package installed you can import classes into your Python code using `from russianwords.clustering import *`.

 ## A more complex example: clustering words pairs